franiglesias/golden/README.md

 ### Customize the folder to store the snapshot

-You can customize the snapshot name, by passing the option `golden.Folder()`:
+You can customize the snapshots folder, by passing the option `golden.Folder()`:

 ```go
 func TestSomething(t *testing.T) {